 Well the long answer is “maybe”

 In marriage, we do all sorts of things that we wouldn’t necessarily do with a business partner.
-For example, we may put one spouse on the title (grant deed) to a home to avoid the mortgage company running the credit of a spouse with low credit.
+For example, we may put one spouse on the title (grant deed) to home to avoid the mortgage company running the credit of a spouse with low credit.
 This doesn’t usually mean that the parties intend for the home to be the sole property of the titled spouse – rather, we make these choices to better our financial position (obtain a lower interest mortgage rate, etc.).